Reed Larson: Professional and international career

 Larson spent ten NHL seasons in Detroit until the Red Wings traded him to the Boston Bruins for Mike O'Connell in 1986.
 He played another two seasons for the Bruins before ending his NHL career in 1989–90 with the Buffalo Sabres His professional career continued overseas in Italy where he was a player-coach for four seasons before returning to his home state for a final nine games for the International Hockey League Minnesota Moose in 1994–95.
 He also played six games in Roller Hockey International for the Minnesota Arctic Blast in 1994.

-Post playing career
+Post-playing career

-Reed Larson has mostly been working for the insurance business since his retirement.
-He has also been active in Oldtimers' charity hockey and has played in Heroes of Hockey games at several NHL All-Star weekends.
+Larson has mostly been working for the insurance business since his retirement.
+He has also been active in oldtimers' charity hockey and has played in Heroes of Hockey games at several NHL All-Star weekends.
 He was elected to the United States Hockey Hall of Fame in 1996.